 2. Buying local promotes agriculture.

 Buying local, raw honey is a particularly powerful way to boost your personal health and support the bee population.
 Besides helping to knockout allergies, buying honey from a nearby beekeeper promotes agriculture.
 In fact, about one-third of the food we eat relies on bees for pollination.

-Buying local reaches beyond better health practices and actually promotes local wealth and jobs.
-This Chicago study found that for every $100 spent at a local business, $68 remained in the city compared to only $43 of each $100 at a chain retailer.
+Buying locally reaches beyond better health practices and actually has a positive economic impact.
+Shopping at small businesses promotes the local economy by boosting community wealth and jobs.
+This Chicago study found that for every $100 spent at a local business, $68 remained in the city compared to only $43 of each $100 at a national chain retailer.

 The rate of plastic being used at such a constant pace is circulating pandemonium beyond the endocrine disrupters lining our water bottles.
 In fact, a whopping 91% of plastic isn’t even recycled which explains why 8 million metric tons of it ends up in our oceans every year.
 Buying local goods actually reinforces the action of BYOB (bringing your own bag) to the farmer’s market.

 And have you ever noticed that almost everything in the produce section of your grocery store is packaged or wrapped in plastic?
 This plastic packaging is used to protect those items from damage during shipping or decomposition because those items are traveling greater distances.
 Local produce does not need to be packaged this way, sometimes with no use of plastic at all.